 During 2014, the Company adopted the 2014 Equity Incentive Plan, or the 2014 Plan, which provided for the grant options.
 Following the effectiveness of the Company's registration statement filed in connection with its IPO, no options may be granted under the 2014 plan.
-The awards granted under the 2014 Plan generally have a vesting period of four years, of which 25% of the awards vest on the second anniversary of the grant, 25% vest on the thirds anniversary and the remaining 50% vest on the fourth anniversary of the grant date.
+The awards granted under the 2014 Plan generally have a vesting period of between one to four years.

 During 2015, the Company adopted the 2015 Equity Incentive Plan, or the 2015 Plan, which provides for the grant of options, restricted stock and other forms of equity compensation.
 On May 4, 2017, the Company's stockholders approved an amendment to the 2015 Plan to increase the aggregate number of shares available for the grant of awards to 5,000,000 and to increase the maximum number of shares available under the annual increase to 3,000,000 shares.
-As of June 30, 2018, the Company had 2,922,750 shares available for grant under the 2015 plan.
+As of September 30, 2018, the Company had 2,051,395 shares available for grant under the 2015 plan.

-As of June 30, 2018, there was approximately \$3.0 million of total unrecognized compensation expense related to unvested stock awards.
-This expense is expected to be recognized over a weighted-average period of 2.5 years.
+As of September 30, 2018, there was approximately \$3.4 million of total unrecognized compensation expense related to unvested stock awards.
+This expense is expected to be recognized over a weighted-average period of 1.9 years.

-No tax benefit was recognized during the three and six months ended June 30, 2018 and 2017 related to stock-based compensation expense since the Company incurred operating losses and has established a full valuation allowance to offset all the potential tax benefits associated with its deferred tax assets.
+No tax benefit was recognized during the three and nine months ended September 30, 2018 and 2017 related to stock-based compensation expense since the Company incurred operating losses and has established a full valuation allowance to offset all the potential tax benefits associated with its deferred tax assets.